 Debt in our society has become so normalised that few people stop to question it.
-The Bible paints a different picture about debt.
+The Bible paints a different picture of debt.
 In fact, all the passages on debt could best be described as warning messages about the potential harm that it can do.

 How much debt is appropriate?
-A good goal for Christians is to live a debt free life.
+A good goal for Christians is to live a debt-free life.
 However as most of us will have a mortgage at some point, a good rule of thumb is that the mortgage repayments should not exceed 30% of your net income.
 Any more than this and most people will struggle to save for the long-term, meet other lifestyle needs and most importantly, live the generous lifestyle to which Christians are called.

 No.3 – Don’t Hide Money

 Want to know the quickest way to lose the trust of your spouse?
 Hide money from them!
 This is an all too common occurrence and can cause profound damage to your relationship.

 A survey conducted a few years ago in the United States showed that 1 in 3 couples admitted to hiding money from their spouse – what they called financial infidelity.
 Unsurprisingly, 76% said that it had impacted their relationship.
 What was frightening though, was that a full 35% thought it was ok to have some secrets from your spouse.

 Before spending any significant sum of money or doing business deals that will put your family at risk, make sure you seek your spouse’s counsel.
 Not only is it the right thing to do, but in the end, it will also probably prevent big financial mistakes.
 God has blessed you with a spouse to complement you and balance your decisions.

 No.4 – Talk Regularly!